 Karyne Jones is President and Chief Executive Officer of the National Caucus and Center on Black Aging, Inc. (NCBA) and NCBA Housing Management and Development Corporation.
 During its forty seven year history, NCBA has been the only national organization devoted solely to providing effective leadership in making minority participation in aging services a national issue and priority.

 Prior to becoming NCBA's chief executive officer, Karyne was Executive Director of Federal Relations with SBC Telecommunications, Inc., (now ATT) based in Washington, D.C. where she lobbied members of Congress on telecommunications issues and policies.
 She also represented the company's corporate political action committee with national political organizations.

 Karyne's previous Capitol Hill experience includes Legislative Aide to Congressman Andrew Young.
 During his tenure as U.S. Ambassador to the United Nations, she became his Public Affairs Officer and White House Liaison.
 A native of San Antonio, she returned to Texas and began her own political career and became active on numerous boards, commissions and civic projects involved in issues on education, civil rights, environmental and economic development.

-NCBA is one of the largest minority focused organizations in the country and is recognized as the national leader in senior housing, employment, health and advocacy on behalf of minority aged.
+NCBA is one of the largest minority focused organizations in the country and is recognized as the national leader in senior housing, employment, health and advocacy on behalf of minority seniors.